rancher/dashboard/docusaurus/docs/extensions/introduction.md

 Developers can author, release and maintain extensions independently of Rancher itself.

-Rancher defines a number of extension points (the Extensions API_ which developers can take advantage of, to provide extra functionality, for example:
+Rancher defines a number of extension points - the [**Extensions API**](./api/overview.md) - which developers can take advantage of, to provide extra functionality, for example:

-- Add new UI screens to the top-level side navigation
+- Add new UI screens to the top-level side navigation - [**Top-level product**](./usecases/top-level-product.md)
+- Add new UI screens to the cluster-level side navigation - [**Cluster-level product**](./usecases/cluster-level-product.md)
 - Add new UI screens to the navigation of the Cluster Explorer UI
 - Add new UI for Kubernetes CRDs
 - Extend existing views in Rancher Manager by adding panels, tabs and actions